xbraindance/Schwung-module-build-skill/README.md

 Abilities

-Besides knowing how to build a module with specific requirements, it can also:
+Besides knowing how to build and deploy a module to the device with specific requirements, it can also:
 - Clear cache and restart your Ableton Move device.
 - Access the screen mirroring functionality (requires Claude extension for Chrome) to screenshot the device screen, save the screenshot and view the image for troubleshooting.